pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-08-19-one-cookie.md

 - sugar free
 - gluten free
 - chocolate chip cookies
 Description: Do you ever just want one cookie?
 You want a nice and delicious chocolate chip cookie, but you don't want to be left with a whole batch?
 Well you're in the right spot.
-This recipe is essentially a scaled down version of my <a href="/recipes/keto-chocolate-chip-cookies">Keto Chocolate Chip Cookies</a>, enough to make 1 large sized cookie
+This recipe is essentially a scaled down version of my <a href="/recipes/keto-chocolate-chip-cookies">Keto Chocolate Chip Cookies</a>, enough to make 1 large sized cookie.
+Or check out any of my other <a href="/cookies">cookie recipes</a>!
 Instructions:
 - Preheat your air fryer to 300F on the air fry setting